 What are Cascading Input Parameters?
 Cascading Input Parameters allow for intelligent sorting of a parameter based on selection that you have already made.

-Creating a new cascading input can be confusing the fist time.
+Creating a new cascading input parameter can be confusing the fist time.
 This walk though should help anyone get though the process.

 In this example I am going to show you how to create a cascading input that uses organization names to filter users that work for that organization.